Computational-social-science/CEMD/README.md

 The composition of the dataset after recategorization.
 T: *True*.
 PT: *Partly True*.
 F: *False*.
 MT: *Mostly True*.
 HT: *Half True*.
 BT: *Barely True*.
 PF: *Pants on Fire*.

+### Establishing Baselines for COVMIS2024 and LIAR2024
+Using the curated datasets, we conducted binary classification experiments to establish baselines for COVMIS2024 and LIAR2024.
 <br/>

 <table>